 Quite quickly the next course is delivered which consisted of honey-coriander chicken wings, pork dumplings tossed in a garlic ginger sauce, noodles and a vegetable stir fry.
 A pot of sweet and sour sauce and satay sauce is also placed on the table.

 Different servers were appearing with skewers of shrimp, chicken and beef, all of which were cooked on the open grill which you can see as you are seated, and all of which were so tasty.

 We were really too stuffed for dessert however we all gave it a go.
 A bread pudding topped with ice cream and toffee sauce, not a dessert for me but the ice cream was delicious.
 You can also request just a bowl of ice cream which Hubby welcomed and did his best to polish off.

-We didn’t feel rushed at all during dinner, but I think we were full within the hour.
+We didn’t feel rushed at all during our dinner at Ohana, but I think we were full within the hour.
 The bill was around $180 for three adults, but as we were on the dining plan we used one table service credit per person and just had to cover the gratuities.

 We will definitely return in the future as Ohana is one of our favourite Disney World restaurants.

 Can You Watch The Fireworks From Ohana Restaurant?

 As I mentioned we could see Cinderella’s castle in the distance, and although our timing was off for watching the fireworks, this would be a possibility.

 I would suggest booking a table for around an hour before the fireworks are due on that evening and checking in slightly early to request a window view.
 This may mean a wait before your table is ready, but it’s always worth the ask.